dimanikulin/fva/FVADocMD/WhatILearnedAsSoftwareDeveloper.md

 # Tags
 TBD

 # Content

+## Code quality
+&nbsp;&nbsp;&nbsp; Before creating the code we need to think about its quality.
+Yes, it's the first thing to start from.
+So, we should be able to check code quality.
+It can be done automatically by cool tools.
+Unfortunately, automatic tools do not check all rules we need and...
+I decided to check some rules manually during code review to follow [code style](https://github.com/dimanikulin/fva/blob/master/CodeStyle.md).
+However, when I spent a lot of time on code reviewing and trying to check the code, I used **Python** to create other code checks.
+Still, not every rule can be checked automatically, and manual effort is excpected.

 ## Code documentation
 "Hold on!", - you'll say. - "Are we going to start coding now?".